Cray-HPE/docs-csm/install/shcd_hmn_connections_rules.md

   * `uan`
   * `gn`
   * `ln`
   > The naming conventions for application nodes can be unique to a system.
-Refer to the [application node config procedure](create_application_node_config_yaml.md) for the process to to adding additional `Source` name prefixes for application nodes.
+Refer to the [Create Application Node Config YAML](create_application_node_config_yaml.md) procedure for the process to add additional `Source` name prefixes for application nodes.

 <a name="application-node-single-node-chassis"></a>